Carnegie Mellon Robotics Academy: Software Foundations

 Master Robotics and Arduino Programming One Session at a Time!

-This 10-session course introduces students to the thrilling world of robotics, programming, and software engineering.
+This course introduces students to the thrilling world of robotics, programming, and software engineering.
 Using the Arduino ShieldBot, participants will progressively build, program, and refine their robots.
 Designed for beginners, this course emphasizes hands-on learning, iterative problem-solving, and real-world applications of robotics.

 By the end of the program, students will have a fully operational ShieldBot capable of tackling autonomous challenges, along with the foundational programming and robotics skills to explore further in the field.